The Purple Ninja Editorial Philosophy?

-Well, since you asked…it’s me!
+Well, since you asked . . . it’s me!
 I’m Melissa Stevens the founder of Purple Ninja Editorial.
-I gave up my corporate heels for a laptop and purple converse (and purple hair) about 10 years ago and never looked back.
+I gave up my corporate heels for a laptop and purple Converse (and purple hair) about ten years ago and never looked back.
 I am passionate about editing, writing, and design.
 In fact, I break out my red pen on everything I can get my hands on (sometimes even when I’m not asked).

-I have a Bachelor of Arts degree in English with a journalism minor, and I’m currently pursuing my Certificate in Editing from the University of Washington.
-I’m a proud member of the Editorial Freelancers Association as well as the American Copy Editors Society.
-I have nearly 20 years of professional writing, editing, and marketing experience.
+I have a Bachelor of Arts degree in English with a journalism minor, and I’m currently finishing up the coursework to earn my Certificate in Editing from the University of Washington.
+I’m a proud member of the Editorial Freelancers Association as well as ACES: The Society for Editing.
+I have twenty years of professional writing, editing, and marketing experience.
 I’ve worked in a variety of industries including, non-profits focused on initiatives like tackling environmental issues, aiding our military personnel and their families, and working with troubled youth and battered women.
 I’ve worked with corporate communications departments, niche market publishers, digital marketing and branding agencies, entrepreneurs, and authors.

 No matter my job title over the years, I’ve always found a way to incorporate writing and editing into my life.
 When I decided it was time to dedicate my work-life to the thing that fulfilled me the most, it only made sense that editing would be the focus.
 That’s how Purple Ninja Editorial was born.

 I’m a voracious reader, which every great writer knows is essential for flexing those creative muscles.
-Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller every now and then.
+Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller.
 When I’m not helping clients or chauffeuring my mini ninja to school, soccer practices, and everywhere in between, I like to take a walk on the creative side and do a little fiction writing of my own.
-No peeking – it’s not done yet!
+No peeking—it’s not done yet!

 Meet the Rest of the Ninjas